clementi/defensivedotnet/README.md

 * Null or empty string parameters
 * Null or whitespace string parameters
 * Any "bad" condition: `Defend.Against(() => IsBad(parameter), "parameter")`

+Defensive.NET is based on code by Loren Whitney.